Falcosc/enable-loudness-equalisation/README.md

 - you can't enable it globally in your driver

 # Why does it need to be scripted?
-- if you want to toogle it via hotkey
+- if you want to toggle it via hotkey
 - updates are messing with your audio drivers
-- some usecases lead into reregistration of your HDMI or Displayport playback devices which will purge your settings every time
+- some use cases lead into re-registration of your HDMI or DisplayPort playback devices, which will purge your settings every time

 # What does it do?
 1. search for all playback devices by name in registry